 Step 1: Apply healthy scepticism to decision making

-If you have a data driven mindset, you often don’t assume whatever you’re told is true.
-Instead, you question things to discover the truth.
+If you have a data-driven mindset, you often don’t assume whatever you’re told is true.
+Instead, they question things to discover the truth.

 Making decisions based on available data is a good start, but it can come with challenges.
 One issue that comes with wanting to be data-driven but not getting it exactly right is when you focus on the wrong metrics.

 This has been a recurring theme when it comes to the companies I advise.
 Often, the metrics they track are not aligned with their business goals.
 Sometimes they are used just to impress shareholders rather than to learn from.
 This can have negative long-term implications.